arizonaCameraLab/ASDP_Render_Module/README.md

 - libglew-dev

-To upgrade a server-only Mint distribution (with added nVidia drivers) on a Render Server to a desktop environment that uses the light-weight XFCE desktop, use the following command:
+To upgrade a server-only Mint distribution (with added nVidia drivers) on a Render Server to a desktop environment that uses the light-weight XFCE desktop but does not include the printer daemon, use the following commands:

+    sudo apt install xfce4
+    sudo apt remove cups
+    sudo apt autoremove

-`sudo apt install xfce4` and then make (as root) the file */etc/lightdm/lightdm.conf* with the following contents:
+and then make (as root) the file */etc/lightdm/lightdm.conf* with the following contents:

     [SeatDefaults]
     user-session=xfce